 Let us pause now before this meal to give thanks to Gaia for this food—for the fresh water, clean air, soil, and stable climate that are all necessary to grow this bounty.
 Without Gaia, neither this feast, nor we, would be here.

-And we offer our gratitude for the many human hands that went to grow, process, and deliver this food to us.
+We offer our gratitude for those beings who were sacrificed for our nourishment, and for the many human hands that went to grow, process, and deliver this food to us.
 And for our family and friends here today, for their help in preparing this meal, making this day possible, and especially for their love and continuing presence in our lives, and for all our loved ones who could not be with us today.

 And let us recognize that not all are as fortunate as we are here, and that in the future, we too may not be as fortunate as we are now, but we are grateful for the joy and bounty that Gaia has graced us with today.